Heartburn, also known as GERD or Acid Reflux

 In most patients with typical or atrypical GERD, a careful medical history can identify factors known to be associated with heartburn.
 This history will include diet, lifestyle, medication use, alcohol and tobacco use, family history, and prior surgeries to the intestinal tract.
 Other medical conditions might also be contributing to GERD such as, low thyroid, obesity, delayed stomach emptying, diabetes and many more.
 Once we have a good understanding of the heartburn history, a management plan can be outlined.

 The typical work up for GERD would include basic labs, possibly an abdominal and chest Xray, a referral to a dietitian for counseling and possibly a weight management program.
-Individuals that appear to be at high risk for esophageal damage due to their heartburn, will undergo an upper endoscopy to identify signs of inflammation, as well as precancerous or cancerous changes.
+Individuals that appear to be at high risk for esophageal damage, will undergo an upper endoscopy to identify signs of inflammation, as well as precancerous or cancerous changes.

 Is Heartburn Dangerous?